sofiawallq/vintage-corner/README.md

 ### Facebook page

 The Facebook page is pretty simple and straight forward, and hopefully it can still be viewed on the link below.
 Since there is no user iteractivity on the page right now there might be a risk that the link isn't working du to Facebooks business page protocol.
-I think the most important part of the stores Facebook page is to continuolsy upload new items so that the customers don't miss out on anything.
+I think the most important part of the Vintage Corners Facebook page is to continuolsy upload new items so that the customers don't miss out on anything.
 To tell the stories behind the products would be a nice touch, and maybe how and where the store found them.
-To sell through story building is extremly important for this type of store where you don't push products through sales and large marketing campaigns.
+To sell through story telling is extremly important for this type of store, where you don't push products through sales and large marketing campaigns.

 ![facebook cover](static/images/printscreens/facebook_cover.jpg)